 If a parrot consumes excessive protein, it’s unlikely to get enough fiber, which can lead to constipation.

-While a parrot will initially be uncomfortable, the inability to pass feces soon becomes a medical issue.
+While a parrot will initially be uncomfortable, the inability to pass feces soon becomes a medical concern.
 Parrots release feces and urine and lay eggs from the same organ (the cloaca).

-If the cloaca is blocked with unpassed waste, the parrot will also be unable to poop.
+If the cloaca is blocked with unpassed waste, the parrot can’t poop.

 What Are The Best Protein Sources for Parrots?